iroro1/what-i-do/README.md

 # what-i-do
 A react app for services rendered.
+Targetted at my local community, it is meant to be a free advertising platform for small scale business services rendered.
+The goal is to breach the gap between small business owners and consumers.

 * I would update the readMe file as i go through the project.